jkitsao/devhook-engineering-blog/_posts/reactive-mpesa-stk-webhooks.md

 }
 ```

-This **does not** mean the payment succeeded --- it just means the STK prompt was sent to the customer.
+This **does not** mean the payment succeeded, it just means the STK prompt was sent to the customer.

 #### **The Customer Completes the STK Prompt**